 Gatesbury Park is located at 28 Niska Drive in Ward 15.
 The 4.55 hectare (11.24 acre) neighbourhood park includes the following amenities: asphalt walkways, 2 baseball diamonds, 1 senior soccer field, 1 junior soccer field, 2 playgrounds, sun shelter, washroom building, 2 parking lots, 1 basketball half-court, benches and multiple connections to adjacent streets.

 In 2020, the City is planning walkway and accessibility improvements through the park.
 This project will also connect to a new walkway within the hydro corridor between Niska Drive and Laurendale Avenue.
-Construction is planned for 2021 and the scope of work will include:
+The scope of work will include:

 - Removal and replacement of the existing asphalt walkway

 - Installation of a 3m wide asphalt walkway from Niska Drive to Boulding Avenue